It’s mandatory for Nigeria to assist ECOWAS – Buhari

-President Muhammadu Buhari said yesterday that it is mandatory for Nigeria to assist the Economic Community of West African States (ECOWAS).
+President Muhammadu Buhari said on Thursday that it is mandatory for Nigeria to assist the Economic Community of West African States (ECOWAS).

 That President said this when he hosted a team led by the Speaker of ECOWAS Parliament, Rt.
 Honourable Moustapha Cisse Lo, at the State House in Abuja.